 first order neuron coming in to the right side of the dorsal column – medial lemniscal system.
 It’s going to

-ascend one or two levels in the Lissauer's tract before actually entering the ipsilateral fasciculus gracilis
+ascend in the ipsilateral fasciculus gracilis or cuneatus.

 fasciculus gracilis.
 We see it continuing up to the medulla.
 Within the medulla, you have the nucleus

 gracilis and the nucleus cuneatus.
 Since this is coming from the lower limb, this first order neuron will

 synapse ipsilaterally in the nucleus gracilis.
 The second order neuron now, if we follow it, will cross over.